 pistol of the 1960's Roy Rogers Lone Ranger style.
 These one day

 been popular with the children and the finds are added to HEFA data.

-Writtle series of books about Writtle's history and archaeology to
+Historic Writtle series of books about Writtle's history and archaeology to update the

-The Romans :- describes the work of Heritage
+book describes the work of Heritage Writtle's archaeological

-new book to mark the anniversary of the Sstart of Word War One.
+Village life through misfortune and war:- This new book marks the anniversary of the start of Word War One.

 Writtle gives talks to local organisations

 and clubs in order to inform the community of the rich heritage in the

 area, of the current and future research, together with the discoveries

 Writtle members have given audio visual presentations